-- http://IUMA.COM (Internet Underground Music Archive), of Santa Cruz, California, the actual first website to offer free hosting of bands including MP3 files of music offered by the bands, was mostly archived by John Gilmore before going down.
+- uploaded to a collection on the Internet Archive.
+(Internet Underground Music Archive), of Santa Cruz, California, the actual first website to offer free hosting of bands including MP3 files of music offered by the bands, was mostly archived by John Gilmore before going down.
 At least one IUMA founder now has a copy of that archive.
-This ~800GB collection has been uploaded to a collection on the Internet Archive.
+This ~800GB collection has been

 - went down.
 Much of it was archived by John Gilmore.